-In August, actor Holt McCallany told fans at the Vulture festival not to expect new episodes until 2019.
+This follows an August 2018 comment from actor Holt McCallany, who told fans at the Vulture festival not to expect new episodes until 2019.
 “We’re actually in the process of shooting it right now,” he said, “but we’re still in episode one.”

 That same month, Pennsylvania news sources confirmed with Mindhunter’s casting staff that the show would film scenes in the area well into December.
 Information about the new season is kept militaristically under wraps; in September, a man was arrested for walking across the set without authorization.

 Is there a trailer yet for Mindhunter Season 2?

 Nope, and it’s tough to say when we’ll get one until we have a release date.
 The first trailer for Mindhunter arrived in March 2017, a full seven months before the series debut.
 Season 2 is expected this year, so if Netflix plans to keep to that rhythm we should expect a trailer pretty soon.